naston70/jeremys-it-lab/24.Dynamic.Routing/dynamic.routing.md

 * This is because the router does not know about the network beyond its neighbors.
 It only knows the information that its neighbor tells it
 * This is different than Link State Protocols which develop a more complete picture of the network
 * It is called 'Distance Vector' because the routers only learn the 'distance' (metric) and 'vector' (direction, next-hop router) of each route

+#### Link State Protocols

+- When using a link state routing protocol, every router creates a 'connectivity map' of the network
+- To allow this, each router advertises information about its interfaces (connected networks) to its neighbors.
+These advertisements are passed along to other routers, until all routers in the network develop the same map of the network.
+- Each router independently uses this map to calculate the best routes to each destination
+- Link state protocols use more resources on the router as more information is used (CPU)
+- Link state protocols tend to be faster in reacting to changes in the network that Distance Vector protocols